jgauchia/IceNav-v3/README.md

 Some extra details:

 **nmcli**: IceNav use a `wcli` network manager library.
 For more details of this command and its sub commands please refer to [here](https://github.com/hpsaturn/esp32-wifi-cli?tab=readme-ov-file#readme)

+**outnmea**: this command toggle the GPS output to the serial console.
+With that it will be compatible with external GPS software like `PyGPSClient` and others.
+To stop these messages in your console, just only repeat the same command or perform a `CTRL+C`.

 **scshot**: This utility can save a screenshot to the root of your SD, with the name: `screenshot.raw`.
 You can convert it to png using the `convert.py` script in the `tools` folder.